Charcuterie Skewers with Salami Roses

 Ingredient Notes

-Cheese - Two different kinds gives some nice variety.
+Cheese - Two different kinds gives some nice variety in flavor and texture.
 You want a cheese that isn't too soft where it will fall apart, or too hard where it will crumble when you try to thread it on the skewer.

 In these photos, I used a mild cheddar and mozzarella pearls.